gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

+### Support for publishing extra 'info' elements when publishing Ivy modules

+The incubating [ivy-publish](userguide/publishing_ivy.html) plugin now supports publishing extra 'info' elements to the ivy.xml file generated.
+These elements are added as children of the ivy 'info' element.

+    publishing {
+        publications {
+            ivy(IvyPublication) {
+                descriptor.extraInfo 'http://my.namespace', 'myElement', 'Some value'
+            }
+        }
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.